amirkh25-meet/OptiMinds/README.md

 **Roadmap**: In the future we are planning to host therpist-patient meetings on the application with the collaboration with professional mental health centers accross the region

+In addition to personalizing the app so that clincs can track the progress of the patients and give them recommendations accordingly

 **Upcoming Features**:
 1. **Push Notifications**
    - **Feature:** Notify users about important events like new posts, achievements, or streak progress.